exasol/python-toolbox/doc/changes/unreleased.md

         * `matrix-exasol.yml`

     Among all of the above, the safest way is to set the matrix-related fields in your project config object in `noxconfig.py`.

+* Added a nox task to validate the build/test artifacts and use it in the github workflow report

 ## 📚 Documentation

 * Added new entries to the frequently asked questions regarding `multiversion documentation`